Blueprint Components and Configuration

 User-Agent: '{YOUR_USER_AGENT}'

-• X-GitHub-Api-Version: Specifies the version of the GitHub API to use.
+• X-GitHub-Api-Version: Specifies the API version.

 • User-Agent: Identifies the client making the request.